alfonso1003/backend-coding-challenge/src/README.md

 ## What Went Right

 I'm very happy with the architecture.
-I'm experimenting with Flask, SQLAlchemy, and Marshmallow and I'm pretty happy with the high level architecture.
+I'm experimenting with Flask, SQLAlchemy, and Marshmallow and I'm pretty happy with how that turned out.

 ## What Went Wrong